henry2004y/VisAnaJulia/README.md

 There is a user recipe in Plots.
 Check it out for the possibility of parameter control!

 A direct wrapper over PyPlot function is possible, and would be more suitable for passing arguments.
 This may be a more plausible way to go than relying on recipes.
+Because of the reason described in [StackOverFlow](https://stackoverflow.com/questions/56153469/can-a-dictionary-be-used-as-a-complete-input-to-a-matplotlib-pyplot), plot cannot accept dictionary keywords input pairs.

 When doing processing in batch mode on a cluster, there's usually no support for displaying backends.
 My current workaround:
 ```